The $d$-Majorization Polytope: Extreme Points of

-\end{itemize} \end{lemma} \begin{proof} The respective number of extreme points is stated in \cite[Remark 4.5]{Joe90} or, more recently, \cite[Ch.~IV]{Mazurek18}.
+\begin{lem} Let $d\in\mathbb R_{++}^3$ with $d_1>d_2>d_3$. \begin{itemize} \item[(i)] If $d_1\geq d_2+d_3$, then the 10 extreme points of $s_d(3)$ are given by ${}$ ${}$ \item[(ii)] If $d_1< d_2+d_3$, then the 13 extreme points of $s_d(3)$ are given by ${}$ ${}$ ${}$ \end{itemize} \end{lem} \begin{proof} The respective number of extreme points is stated in \cite[Remark 4.5]{Joe90} or, more recently, \cite[Ch.~IV]{Mazurek18}.
 Then one only has to verify that the above matrices (under the given assumptions) are in fact extremal in $s_d(3)$. \end{proof} Once we allow components of $d$ to coincide, the above extreme points simplify slightly (as already observed in \cite[Remark 4.5]{Joe90}).
 Within the setting of (i) if $d_2=d_3$ then one is left with 7 extreme points.
 For (ii) if either $d_1=d_2$ or $d_2=d_3$ then one has 10 extreme points and if $d_1=d_2=d_3$ then there are $6$ extreme points---namely the $3\times 3$ permutation matrices---which recovers Birkhoff's theorem, cf.~\cite[Thm.~2.A.2]{MarshallOlkin}.

-\subsection{Appendix to Section \ref{sec_prelim_vector}}
+\section{Appendix to Section \ref{sec_prelim_vector}}

 In order to keep the main part of this paper sufficiently structured we outsourced some of the lengthy and technical lemmata.